-Our recourse leverage was 3.4:1 and 3.8:1 for the year ended December 31, 2019 and 2018, respectively.
+Our recourse leverage was 1.2:1 and 3.4:1 at December 31, 2020 and at December 31, 2019, respectively.
+The reduction in recourse leverage was a result of reduction in our secured financing agreements liability.
 Our recourse leverage excludes the securitized debt which can only be repaid from the proceeds on the assets securing this debt in their respective VIEs.
-Our recourse leverage is presented as a ratio of our repurchase agreements, which are recourse to our assets and our equity.
+Our recourse leverage is presented as a ratio of our secured financing agreements, which are recourse to our assets and our equity.